A note on this page's content

 - What are the appropriate values for the number of households affected by bridges, duration of bridge effects, bridge costs and leveraging of funding from governments?

-- What effects on income will the ongoing studies of Bridges to Prosperity in Rwanda find?
+- What effects on income will the ongoing research on Bridges to Prosperity in Rwanda find?

 - Are these effects likely to generalize to other settings where Bridges to Prosperity has room for more funding or may have room for more funding in the future (e.g., Uganda)?